madmurphy/libconfini/dev/hackings/baremetal/README.md

 nothing but links to the standard functions [`atoi()`][1], [`atol()`][2], [`atoll()`][3] and [`atof()`][4].

-Instead of just removing these function pointers, however, it is also possible to provide novel functions implemented from scratch for parsing numbers.
+Instead of just removing these function pointers, it is also possible to provide novel functions implemented from scratch for parsing numbers.

 What `./configure --without-io-api` does in fact is replacing in `src/confini.h` the function pointers declared immediately after the comment